nain89/Mobile_SDK_Android/README.md

-MOLPay Mobile SDK 4.1.1 for Android
+MOLPay Mobile SDK 4.1.2 for Android
 =================================
+Latest update 2014/12/16

+-The SDK now can support escrow .

 Latest update 2014/12/15

 -Return extra info from the sdk such as PayDate,Currency and OrderId .